mads-swaps/mads-swaps.github.io/index.md

 - **Distance**: Distance measures how far price has moved from its average value.
 It is the difference between price and its rolling mean.

 ## Signals
 Signals based on the most recent return are binarized outcomes: 1 if return is positive, 0 otherwise.
-More precisely the label $y$ is encoded as:
+More precisely the *y* label is encoded as:

 ![m_equation.png](images/m_equation.png)